ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 end
 {% endhighlight %}

 Now when you rename the `User` model in the new migration this code won't fail.
 For this example the solution is suitable.
-But the problems come when you have to define for example polymorphic association in the migration:
+But the problems come when you have to define a polymorphic association in the migration:

 {% highlight ruby %}
 class AddStatusToUser < ActiveRecord::Migration